Nexmo/station/lib/nexmo_developer/Runbook.md

 * Webpacker errors:
     * `The engine "node" is incompatible with this module.
 Expected version...` We use [nvm](https://github.com/nvm-sh/nvm) as node's version manage, check that the right version of node is installed (specified in `.nvmrc`) and run `nvm use <version>`.
-    * Make sure that all the packages are install by running `yarn install`
+    * Make sure that all the packages are installed by running `yarn install`